Long-COVID-19 Patients Are Getting Diagnosed With Rare Illnesses Like POTS

 Congress has allocated $1.5 billion to the National Institutes of Health over the next four years to study post-COVID-19 conditions, and requests for proposals have already been issued.
 The National Institutes of Health’s Goldstein says that the miserable experience of the pandemic opens up a unique opportunity for advances in treatment: researchers can study a large sample of people who got the same virus at roughly the same time, yet some recovered and some did not.

 Long-term symptoms are common among those who were infected with SARS-CoV-2.
-A published in February in the Journal of the American Medical Association’s Network Open found that 27% of COVID-19 survivors ages 18-39 had persistent symptoms three to nine months after testing negative for the viral disease.
+A University of Washington study published in February in the Journal of the American Medical Association’s Network Open found that 27% of COVID-19 survivors ages 18-39 had persistent symptoms three to nine months after testing negative for the viral disease.
 The percentage was slightly higher for middle-aged patients, and 43% for patients 65 and over.
 The most common complaint: persistent fatigue.
 A Mayo Clinic study published this month found that 80% of long-haulers complained of fatigue and nearly half of “brain fog.”
 Less common symptoms are inflamed heart muscles, lung function abnormalities and acute kidney problems.
+Symptoms of autonomic dysfunction are showing up in patients who had mild, moderate or severe COVID-19 symptoms.

 Larger studies still need to be conducted to determine the true scale of the issue.
 However, “even if only a tiny percentage of the millions who contracted COVID suffer long-term consequences,” says Rowe, “we’re talking a huge influx of patients, and we don’t have the clinical capacity to take care of them.”